Qualytics/userguide/docs/add-datastores/db2.md

         }
     }
     ```
-=== "Creating a datastore with an existing connection"
+=== "Create a Source Datastore with an existing Connection"
     ```json
     {
         "name": "your_datastore_name",